Nix-Banayat/DSAMidterms/README.md

 <img src='https://miro.medium.com/v2/resize:fit:1400/1*MVVai4SRxxuy7xdwRH9Yww.jpeg' width='600'>

 3. **One-way Data Binding**
-- React's data flows from parent components to child components.
-Child components cannot directly return data to their parent components, but they can communicate with parents to modify states based on provided inputs.
+- Data flows from parent components to child components.
+Child components cannot directly modify parent states but can communicate to request changes.

 4. **Performance**
-- React's virtual DOM  and component-based architecture contribute to better performance.
+- The Virtual DOM and component-based architecture contribute to improved performance with faster execution and effective rendering.
-- Faster execution and effective rendering are made possible because of separate components.

 5. **Extension**
 - React has a rich ecosystem and supports various extensions and tools such as **Flux**, **Redux**, and **React Native**.

-6. **Conditional Statements**
+6. **Conditional Rendering**
 - JSX allows writing conditional statements directly.
 - Displays data in the browser based on previous conditions.